corticon/corticon.js-samples/docs/build-a-form/OOTB.md

 <!-- div:left-panel -->

-Optionally define the key name to use as the display name for this option from dropdown, if its name isn’t displayName.
-Oftentimes this will be the same as the dataValueField field.
+- Description: Optionally define the key name to use as the display name for this option from dropdown, if its name isn’t `displayName`.
+Oftentimes this will be the same as the `dataValueField` field.

 <!-- div:right-panel -->